Conando025/Nitro-rs/README.md

 # Shameless ripoff

-This is copying the work of <https://github.com/devkitPro/libnds> that therefore also just disregards the copyright
+This is copying the work of <https://github.com/devkitPro/libnds> to Rust

+## Example

+To run the examples cargo-nds is used